Residual permutation test for regression coefficient testing: Analysis of statistical power

-Using an analogous argument, we may control the second term of~\eqref{eq:fprime} as well.
-Putting together, we get the desired bound in \eqref{eq:noisecor}.
+To prove \eqref{eq:noisecor}, when $t = 1$, the result is straightforward from Chebyshev's inequality; hence the main challenge is to prove the case $t \in [0, 1)$. {\rev In Corollary~\ref{cor:convergence}, we establish a more general result, which characterizes the stochastic convergence of $|\bw^\top \bv|$ where $\bw$ is an arbitrary deterministic vector and $\bv$ can be heteroscedastic.
+We refer the readers to Section~\ref{sec:alternativehete} for its statement as well as the intuitions for its proof.}

 Thanks to the bounded second order moment of $e_i$'s, the analysis of \eqref{eq:signal} is simpler.
-Specially, by using a weak law of large number to control the weighted sum of $e_i^2$'s~\citep{Van06} and a Chebyshev's inequality to control the sum of cross term $e_i e_j$'s, we can have that with probability converging to $1$,
+Specially, by using a variant of weak law of large number we develop in this paper to control the weighted sum of $e_i^2$'s and a Chebyshev's inequality to control the sum of cross terms $e_i e_j$'s, we can have that with probability converging to $1$,

 Using that $\bP_k$ satisfies Assumption~\ref{as:trace}, we easily obtain the desired result.